Asteski/WinMac-Menu/README.md

 # WinMac Menu

 A tiny Win32 application that shows a Windows context-like popup menu.
-It’s configurable via an INI file, adapts to your light/dark theme, supports a dynamic Recent Items submenu, and can render in either native (legacy) or a modern owner‑draw style.
+It’s configurable via an INI file, adapts to your light/dark theme, , allows to specify relative and absolute positioning, supports a dynamic Recent Items submenu, shell objects, folder submenus, power options menu, showing folder content in root menu, icons, and many more!

 ![WinMacMenu screenshot](assets/winmacmenu-demo.png)